Rural Healthcare and Culture in Morocco

 Dates: Online semester course, Spring 2022, followed by trip to Morocco, May 15 to June 3, 2022 (arrival and departure dates Marrakesh, Morocco).

 Prerequisites: 2.5 GPA, Instructor consent via interview process.

-The program Rural Healthcare and Culture in Morocco is a global service learning program and community development experience created specifically for MSU Billings.
+The program Rural Healthcare and Culture in Morocco is a global service learning program and community development experience created specifically for the University of Montana.
 Its primary focus is to raise students’ awareness about health and healthcare in the culture, healthcare system and environment of rural Morocco.

 The program provides students with the opportunity to experience rural life and participate in community development programs in the remote Zawiya Ahansal region of the Central High Atlas Mountains of Morocco.
 The program is partnered with the Atlas Cultural Foundation (ACF); a registered US non-profit organization with the mission of collaborating with under served Moroccans in order to improve their quality of life in the fields of cultural preservation, community education, and public health.
 Students will engage in meaningful, community-identified work; be immersed in an intercultural living environment in which they engage in cross-cultural dialogue; observe, study, and participate in the host culture; work with faculty and professional mentors; and generally engage in a variety of formal and informal intercultural exchanges.
 These experiences will be reflected upon in direct and indirect methods with peers, leaders, or cultural informants.

 Educational topics may include